yzhai220/geopip/README.md

 “A Poissonian model of indel rate variation for phylogenetic tree inference”

-by Yongliang Zhai and Alexandre Bouchard-Côte.
+by Yongliang Zhai and Alexandre Bouchard-Côté.

 Department of Statistics, the University of British Columbia, Vancouver, Canada.